jurem/SicDemos/README.md

 * Author: Nejc Kišek

 ### Brainfuck Language Interpreter
 Executes an arbitrary program written in [Brainfuck language](https://en.wikipedia.org/wiki/Brainfuck).
-Upon starting, program waits for input to stdin (console input). **Paste or type the program as a single line, ending the entry sequence by pressing `Enter` (EOT character)**.
+Upon starting, program waits for input to stdin (console input). **Paste or type the program as a single line, ending the entry sequence by pressing `Enter`**.
 Interpreter will read and execute the program.
 When/if Brainfuck program finishes, interpreter will wait for next program to be entered.

 Tape size and instruction stack size are limited to 400 Bytes each (400 cells and 400 separate instructions).
 For more, resize `stackstart` and `tape#` variables.

+**Program has been observed having trouble ending input on UNIX/UNIX-like systems and some IDEs.
+If you have trouble using the program, try changing the value in line 144 from 0x0D (carriage return) to 0x0A (new line).**

 * Source code: brainfuck.asm
 * Frequency: Depending on program, generally recommended at least 10000 Hz (10 kHz)